scepman/scepman-docs/docs/certificate-deployment/other-1/domain-controller-certificates.md

 certutil -f -dsPublish scepman-root.cer RootCA
 ```

 Afterwards, the CA certificate is generally trusted in AD and especially trusted for Kerberos Authentication.
+However, it takes some time (in default configuration up to 8 hours) until all devices receive this configuration.
+You may speedup this process on any machine by executing `gpupdate /force`, e.g. on the domain controllers.

 ## Installation on the Client